Citi vs. JPMorgan Chase

 Strategic split JPM reads payments-scale-first; Citi reads network-first

-This is the clearest divide in the public materials: J.P.
-Morgan emphasizes payments scale, Access, real-time rails, and Kinexys; Citi emphasizes cross-border needs, direct clearing access, and consistent global connectivity.
+J.P.
+Morgan emphasizes payments scale, Access, real-time rails, and Kinexys.
+Citi emphasizes cross-border needs, direct clearing access, and consistent global connectivity.

 United States JPM’s public materials are much more explicit on U.S. real-time rails

-FedNow, TCH RTP, and U.S.-dollar clearing show up prominently in J.P.
-Morgan’s public payments materials.
+FedNow, TCH RTP, and U.S. dollar clearing show up more clearly and more often in J.P.
+Morgan's public payments materials.

 Cross-border Citi’s story is stronger when treasury spans multiple countries